coclay1/14/README.md

   This app requires express, and mongoose.

   ## Usage
   This app is used to demonstrate backend API for social media using mongooseDB as the database.
+Please download the [video demo](./Untitled_%20May%2017%2C%202023%202_58%20PM.webm) for a demonstrating

   ## Contributors
   [shields.io](https://shields.io/)